curi/fi/docs/_posts/2020-09-18-hello-and-welcome-to-fi.md

 All that said, I'm glad you're here.

-FI is the living tradition of several David Deutsch related online communities: TCS (Taking Children Seriously), ARR (Autonomy Respecting Relationships), and the FoR (Fabic of Reality) and BoI (Beginning of Infinity).
+FI is the living tradition of several David Deutsch related online communities: TCS (Taking Children Seriously), ARR (Autonomy Respecting Relationships), and the FoR (Fabric of Reality) and BoI (Beginning of Infinity).
 Although FI is the living tradition of these discussion groups, you won't find DD here, only his legacy: primarily through his long-time mentee, and colleague, [Elliot Temple](https://www.elliottemple.com/).

 As for introductory material, in lieu of follow-up posts of mine (and others, I hope), these things will help you on your way: